Savannah Helmet Law Lawyer

 Under the comparative fault law, if the motorcycle accident investigation shows that the plaintiff could have lessened the severity of their injury or avoided their injury altogether had they been wearing a helmet or fully complying with helmet laws, then the damage award can decrease accordingly.
 An attorney can further explain how an injured party’s actions can impact liability.

-Learn More About Savannah Motorcycle Helmet Laws
+Learn More from a Savannah Helmet Law Lawyer

 Even when motorcycle operators and riders are wearing helmets, a serious accident can result in debilitating injuries and damages.
 Well-made motorcycle helmets can still crack and leave the accident victim’s head exposed.
 Other than helmets, motorcycles afford their riders little else in the way of protection.
 This makes it crucial to comply with Savannah motorcycle helmet laws.